top of page

 photo of water heater servicing

 Attach a garden hose to the drain valve as shown.
-Flush for just 1-minute for each year of your water heaters age, up to five years or minutes maximum, every 6 to 12 months depending on water conditions.
+Flush for just 1 minute for each year of your water heater's age, up to five years or minutes maximum, every 6 to 12 months, depending on water conditions.

 photo of lime build up